GetSomeRest/client-view-save-animate-view.and.data.api/README.md

 * Animate the saved views

 Buttons:
 * "S": saves the current view.
-You can also use Alt+S to do the same
+You can also press "S" on the keyboard to do the same
 * "A": animates the stored views.
 It will start on the first view in the toolbar and keep switching to the next stored view until the last one is reached.
 * "1".."n": the stored views